How to uplift non-maximal gauged supergravities: Outlook

 \section{Outlook}

 In this paper, we have spelled out how to perform the uplift, when it exists, of any given gauged supergravity.
 In particular, we have provided new consistent truncations to pure $\mathcal{N}=4$ $D=4$ $\SO(4)$-gauged supergravity around any of the $\mathcal{N}=4$ AdS$_4$ solutions of type IIB.
 This opens the possibility to study the uplifts of black holes, introduce probe branes, etc., in order to perform new checks of the holographic dictionary.
+In particular, our construction provides the type IIB realisation of the universal result of \cite{Azzurli:2017kxo}, which relates the free energy of SCFTs to their twisted index.
+The uplift of the magnetically charged black holes of \cite{Romans:1991nq,Caldarelli:1998hg} in type IIB will explicitly realise the holographic dual of the computations of \cite{Coccia:2020wtk}, in which these universal relations are checked for the $T^\sigma_\rho[SU(n)]$ SCFTs dual to the AdS$_4$ solution we uplifted \cite{Assel:2011xz}.

 For the particular type IIB uplift we considered, the principal orbit type is $\text{U}(1) \times \text{U}(1)$.
 However, other orbit types are possible.
 In particular, choosing $\Hprin = \{e\}$, one recovers at least one compatible section from the M-theory uplift presented in section \ref{sec:nv6Example}.
 This implies that all uplifts with $\Hprin=\{e\}$ are M-theory uplifts.
 It would be interesting to work out whether or not all M-theory uplifts arise as simple truncations of the $\SO(8)$-gauged supergravity.
 We have not yet been able to classify these uplifts due to the complexity of the algebraic equations obtained from studying the space of compatible solutions to the sections constraints.